 Shawn Bassett, Executive Director Collaborative Health Systems at WellCare Health Plans, discusses how Experian Health social determinants of health data allows them to address the full picture of the patient, and identify underlying issues such as transportation or food insecurity.

 Social determinants of health (SDOH) are the non-medical factors of healthcare that account for up to 80 percent of health outcomes.
-When patients struggle with access to care, they’re less likely to follow treatment plans or show up to important follow-up visits.
+When patients struggle with access to care, face financial hardship, or don't have access to technology, they’re less likely to follow treatment plans or show up to important follow-up visits.
 Some of these social and economic factors include challenges such as:

 Not having a holistic view of patients, outside of the standard clinical data, could result in patients being readmitted and turning to more emergency visits than necessary.
 Additionally, providers might experience poor quality ratings and less reimbursements and payers could see unnecessary rising costs.
 If you’re looking to solve for social determinants of health and gain a more holistic view of your patients, we’re here to help.